sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 With default settings iNav will configure the GPS automatically, **there is no need for configuring it manually** using software like u-center.
 Nevertheless you have to configure your FC with iNav to receive the GPS signals.

+It is also necessary to perform some [manual configuration of UBLOX 3.01 firmware GPS](https://github.com/iNavFlight/inav/wiki/Ublox-3.01-firmware-and-Galileo) to use Galileo.

 If you want to use the external magnetometer (built in in your GPS) and you have a FC with the same magnetometer (HMC5883L is very common), you have to disable it physically on your FC: remove chip from board or cut a trace.
 You can't use two identical chips/magnetometers on the same I2C bus.
   * When using DJI NAZA gps this is not true, DJI NAZA sends compass over serial and does not use the I2C bus)
   * On MPU9250 board internal magnetometer is an AK8963, most GPS pucks are HMC5883L.
 So no need to remove hardware, only choose which one to use with cli command `mag_hardware`